awsdocs/aws-cloud9-user-guide/doc_source/troubleshooting.md

   For additional VPC troubleshooting steps, watch the related 5\-minute video [AWS Knowledge Center Videos: What can I check if I cannot connect to an instance in a VPC?](https://www.youtube.com/watch?v=--BoDeCF5Dw) on the YouTube website\.
 + If the environment is associated with an AWS cloud compute instance, restart the instance, make sure the instance is running and has passed all system checks, and then try opening the environment again\.
 For details, see [Reboot Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-reboot.html) and [Viewing Status Checks](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/monitoring-system-instance-status-check.html#viewing_status) in the *Amazon EC2 User Guide for Linux Instances*\.
 + If the environment is an SSH environment, make sure the associated cloud compute instance or your own server is set up correctly to allow AWS Cloud9 to access it, and then try opening the environment again\.
-For details, see [SSH Environment Host Requirements](ssh-settings.md)\.
+For details, see [AWS Cloud9 SSH Development Environment Host Requirements](ssh-settings.md)\.

 ## The AWS Cloud9 Installer Hangs or Fails<a name="troubleshooting-ssh-installer"></a>